peardox/GMSVirtualScreen/README.md

 ## How to build as DLL

-cmake -B build -DGMS_SHARED=ON

-cmake --build build --config Release

-If running a VC command prompt you can use `dumpbin /EXPORTS build\Release\GMSVirtualScreen.dll` to examine the result

-## How to build as Test EXE

 cmake -B build

 cmake --build build --config Release

-Then run `build\Release\GMSVirtualScreen` to test
+Test the DLL with `.\build\bin\Release\TestDLL` and check the output

+If running a VC command prompt you can use `dumpbin /EXPORTS .\build\bin\Release\GMSVirtualScreen.dll` to examine the result

+## ToDo

+Add Taskbar detection for Windowed apps
+Add Mac version
+Add Linux version